How To Reject A Guy Nicely: 12 Tips For Letting Someone Down Easy

 In the end, it's important to walk away and just be done with things.
 If the other person is being inappropriate or won't give up, then it's time just to be done with the whole thing.
 Have someone else nearby that will step in and help in getting away and breaking up the conversation.
 From there, there shouldn't be any additional conversation with the guy who was asking because this is the end of the conversation and the end of any attempt to be polite.

-Plan your breakup strategy in online therapy
+Learn how to communicate your feelings in online therapy

 It’s never easy to let someone down.
 This task can be even harder when we have difficulty expressing ourselves.